DjangoForAll/Django-Course/Level_6/5_Detail_views/Script/Readme.md

-Now that we have our List, Create and Update Views, we can create our missing Views, The Detail and delete view
+Now that we have our List, Create and Update Views, we can create our missing View, The Detail view

 The detail view is very similary to the list view, but instead of showing all the items, we just show one item in detail.